bb-io/docs/src/content/docs/apps/Adobe Experience Manager.mdx

 - **Search content**: Search for content based on provided criteria.
 - **Download content**: Download content as HTML.
 Requires a content ID.
 This action supports next optional inputs:
-   - **Include reference content**: If set to true, the action will include reference content in the downloaded HTML.
+   - **Include reference content**: If set to true, the action will include reference content in the downloaded HTML, this referenced content can be other pages, content fragments, experience fragments, etc.
 - **Upload content**: Upload content from HTML.
 Requires a HTML file and target path as input.
 This action supports the following inputs:
    - **File** (mandatory): The HTML file to upload.
    - **Target page path** (mandatory): The path where the content will be uploaded to.